Shamakhi: Religion

 The Juma Mosque of Shamakhi is the biggest religious building in the city.
-Through its history the mosque has been demolished or destroyed few times, but each time it has been rebuilt, most recently in 2009.
+Through its history the mosque has been demolished or destroyed a few times, but each time it has been rebuilt, most recently in 2009.
 It is the oldest mosque in the territory of Azerbaijan, and was built in 743–744.
-It is second in age in the South Caucasus after Derbent Juma mosque (built in 734).
+It is second in age in the South Caucasus after the Derbent Juma mosque (built in 734).
 The mosque was registered by the Ministry of Culture and Tourism of the Republic of Azerbaijan as a historical and cultural monument of the country.

-The mosque was restored several times in the Middle Ages Century during the Shamakhi earthquake in 1856 and 1902 was destroyed.
-First reconstructed was done by Gasim Hajibababayov and later by Iosif Ploško.
+The mosque was restored several times in the Middle Ages.
+Century, during the Shamakhi earthquakes in 1856 and 1902, was destroyed.
+The first reconstruction was done by Gasim Hajibababayov and later by Iosif Ploško.
 The last restoration work at the mosque was carried out in 2010–2013.

 Economy

 After the Decree "On measures to accelerate socio-economic development in the Republic of Azerbaijan", signed by Ilham Aliyev on 24 November 2003 and the "State Program on Socio-Economic Development of the Regions of the Republic of Azerbaijan" approved by the head of state, began to increase living standards in Shamakhi along with other regions.

 Thus, at Shamakhi carpet shop where were installed 40 pieces of machine tools, which belongs to "Star" LTD, weave carpets such as "Guba-Shirvan", "Nakhchivan", "Garabagh" and "Tabriz".
 In 2005, at the Shamakhi TV Production Plant built by "Star" LTD, "Star" branded 37, 54, 72, 74 "LCD", "Plasma", "CV" and digital "Receivers" are produced based on spare parts of Toshiba "VCD"."Star" LTD has invested $10 million in the construction of the AzSamand mini-car production plant.

 The building of the Historical-Ethnographic Museum named S.Shirvani was renovated and the bust of 12 great figures from the Shamakhi region was laid in the yard of the museum.